-W_7200_DI_DMA_Start (BýVal mode As Byte, ByVal count As Long, ByVal handle As Long, ByVal wait_trg as Byte, ByVal trg_pol As Byte, ByVal clear_fifo As Byte, ByVal disable_di As Byte) As Long int 7200_DI_DMA_Start (U8 mode, U32 count, U32 di_buffer, Boolean wait_trig, U8 trig_pol, Boolean clear_fifo, Boolean disable_di)
+W_7200_DI_DMA_Start (ByVal mode As Byte, ByVal count As Long, ByVal handle As Long, ByVal wait_trg as Byte, ByVal trg_pol As Byte, ByVal clear_fifo As Byte, ByVal disable_di As Byte) As Long int 7200_DI_DMA_Start (U8 mode, U32 count, U32 di_buffer, Boolean wait_trig, U8 trig_pol, Boolean clear_fifo, Boolean disable_di)

-mode :

-Digital Input trigger modes
+mode: Digital Input trigger modes

-DI_MODE0 : Internal timer pacer (TIME 0)
+DI_MODE0: Internal timer pacer (TIME 0)

-DI_MODE1 : external signal I_REQ rising edge
+DI_MODE1: External signal I_REQ rising edge

-DI_MODE2 : external signal I_REQ falling edge
+DI_MODE2: External signal I_REQ falling edge

-DI_MODE3 : I_REQ & I_ACK handshaking
+DI_MODE3: I_REQ & I_ACK handshaking

-count : For non-double-buffered DI, this parameter denotes the number of digital input samples to read.
-For double-buffered DI, it is the size of circular buffer (in samples, not in bytes!).
+count: For non-double-buffered DI, this parameter denotes the number of digital input samples to read.
+For double-buffered DI, it is the size of circular buffer (in samples, not in bytes).

-handle (Win 95): the handle of system DMA memory.
-In Windows 95 environment, before calling 7200_DI_DMA_Start, depending on using double-buffer mode or not, either 7200_Alloc_DMA_Mem or 7200_Alloc_DBDMA_Mem must be called to allocate a contiguous DMA memory and get the handle of it.
+handle (Win95): The handle of system DMA memory.
+In Windows 95, before calling 7200_DI_DMA_Start, depending on using double-buffer mode or not, either 7200_Alloc_DMA_Mem or 7200_Alloc_DBDMA_Mem must be called to allocate a contiguous DMA memory and get the handle.

 di_buffer (DOS): If double buffer mode is disabled, this is the start address of the memory buffer to store the DI data.
 If double buffer mode is enabled, this memory buffer is actually of no use.
-But the buffer size still must be larger than the number of count (that is, count4 bytes).
-You can use this buffer as transfer buffer in 7200_DblBufferTransfer to make use of this buffer.
+But the buffer size still must be larger than the number of count (count4 bytes).
+Use this buffer as transfer buffer in 7200_DblBufferTransfer to make use of this buffer.